 Rationale for PHELC

 The trend towards massification in higher education has resulted inter alia in the proliferation of large classes.
 However, there is no consensus on what constitutes ‘large’ (Kerr, 2011).
-The purpose of this workshop is to move the emphasis away from the contested term ‘large’ class to focus instead on the nature of teaching, learning and assessment in this context regardless of what is perceived as ‘large’.
-The aim of the workshop is to identify pedagogical and assessment possibilities which are appropriate for large classes and which maximise student learning, engagement and participation in that context.
-As such this seminar responds to recent calls for a pedagogical rather than a numerical focus to the debate (Prosser & Trigwell, 2014).
+The purpose of this symposium is to move the emphasis away from the contested term ‘large’ class to focus instead on the nature of teaching, learning and assessment in this context regardless of what is perceived as ‘large’.
+The aim of the symposium is to identify pedagogical and assessment possibilities which are appropriate for large classes and which maximise student learning, engagement and participation in that context.
+As such this symposium responds to recent calls for a pedagogical rather than a numerical focus to the debate (Prosser & Trigwell, 2014).

-Please see SUBMISSIONS page for full details.
+Call for papers is now closed - Please see SUBMISSIONS page on this website for full details.

 HEAd is an international conference which brings together professors from higher education institutions all over the world.

 Valencia is the third largest city in Spain and is located on the shore of the Mediterranean Sea.
 It is the capital city of the Comunitat Valenciana region, which is major tourist destination in summer.